The “Blow and Go” – Do I have to get an Ignition Interlock after DWI charges in North Carolina?

 By: Bill Powers, Monroe NC Impaired DWI Lawyer and CoAuthor of the NC DWI Quick Reference Guide

-Most people have heard of the ignition interlock device, referring to the IID in North Carolina as the “blow and go” or “in-car breathalyzer” after certain convictions for DWI in NC.
-If you haven’t, the ignition interlock in North Carolina is a machine installed in your car that measures alcohol in your breath and electronically records the BAC reading.
+Most people have heard of the ignition interlock device or the “IID” in North Carolina.
+The general public may call it the “blow and go” or “in-car breathalyzer.”
+The ignition interlock in North Carolina is a machine installed in your car that measures alcohol in your breath and electronically records the BAC reading.
+It may be required if you are convicted of DWI in North Carolina and your blood or breath reading was a .15 or higher.

-The ignition interlock device in North Carolina is not used as evidence in a DWI trial.
+The ignition interlock is not used as evidence in a DWI trial.
 There are normally two instances where clients are required to have the ‘blow and go’ installed: When there is a high BAC in DWI charges (.15 or higher) or as a condition of restoration by DMV” Bill Powers, NC DWI Attorney

 What is an Ignition Interlock in North Carolina?
 How does the Ignition Interlock work?
 Do I have to get an Ignition Interlock after DWI charges?